Radiating black holes in general relativity need not be singular: Introduction

 \section{Introduction}

 Black holes are some of the most fascinating objects in the universe as they constitute both one of the greatest successes of general relativity and its biggest limitation.
-In fact, while tests of the exterior geometry are in perfect agreement with the prediction of the theory, a series of fundamental results, starting from the famous Penrose's singularity theorem \cite{Penrose:1964wq}, proves that black hole interiors cannot be fully described by the theory.
-In fact, under the assumption of the null convergence conditions (which in general relativity coincide with the null energy conditions) \cite{Poisson:2009pwt}, the theorem tells us that any spacetime with a trapped region must be geodesically incomplete \cite{Penrose:1964wq}.
+While tests of the exterior geometry are in perfect agreement with the prediction of the theory, a series of fundamental results, starting from the famous Penrose's singularity theorem \cite{Penrose:1964wq}, proves that black hole interiors cannot be fully described by the theory.
+Under the assumption of the null convergence conditions (which in general relativity coincide with the null energy conditions) \cite{Poisson:2009pwt}, the theorem tells us that any spacetime with a trapped region must be geodesically incomplete \cite{Penrose:1964wq}.
 This can happen because of the formation of either a curvature singularity or of a Cauchy horizon.
-Subsequent theorems \cite{Hawking:1970zqf,Hawking:1973uf} (see also \cite{Senovilla:1998oua} for a review) extended the analysis by modifying some assumptions and obtained similar results.
+Subsequent theorems~\cite{Hawking:1970zqf,Hawking:1973uf,Senovilla:1998oua} extended the analysis by modifying some assumptions and obtained similar results.

 Attempts to resolve this theoretical conundrum motivated a field of research that has gained a lot of popularity in recent years (see \cite{Carballo-Rubio:2025fnc} for a recent review) and several possibilities have been put forward.
 It is widely accepted that the resolution of this consistency problem requires either the modification of the gravitational interaction at high energy, possibly due to quantum gravity effects or the introduction of exotic forms of matter.